abbiehuynh/techtonica-projects/weather-api/README.md

     - requires user to log in to access weather app
     - allows users to save city as favorite city
     - displays favorite city at the bottom of the web page
+ - To include in the future:
+    - allow users to register a new acoount
+    - save multiple cities
+    - include a full week forecast

 ## Technologies: